CDRT/docs/bios/settings/thinkcenter/startup.md

 1. USB HDD
 1. USB CDROM

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | Firstbootdevice | setting_values | yes_no | amd_intel |
 -->
 </details>

 <details><summary>First Network Device</summary>

 Select the first boot device from the designated group.

-**WARNING** if disabled, the system will try to boot from all the devices in the group.
+**WARNING:** if disabled, the system will try to boot from all the devices in the group.

 One of 3 possible options for first network device:

 1. **Disabled** - the system will try to boot from all the devices in the group.
 Default.
 1. Network1
 1. Network2

 </details>